 In 1979 he continued his musical studies at the Tchaïkovsky Conservatory of Music in Moscow.
 His piano teachers there were Dimitri Bashkirov and Vladimir Kastelsky.
 George Salnikov, Roman Ledenev and Leonid Nikolaev taught him instrumentation, composition and conducting respectively.
-From 1981 his public performances became increasingly numerous, he appeared, for example, as a soloist with the Leningrad Philharmonic in Joseph Haydn’s Concerto for Piano and Orchestra in D Major.
+From 1981 his public performances became increasingly numerous, he thus, for example, appeared as a soloist with the Leningrad Philharmonic in Joseph Haydn’s Concerto for Piano and Orchestra in D Major.

 In 1984 he was a guest performer at the Moscow International Festival for Contemporary Music interpreting his own Concerto for Piano with the Riga Philharmonic conducted by Vassily Sinaïsky.